-In 2018-2019, 238 schools offered a occupational therapist assistant program of some type.
+In the 2019-2020 academic year, 233 schools offered some type of occupational therapist assistant program.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 |Degree Level||Colleges Offering Programs||Colleges Offering Online Classes|

 |Certificate (Less Than 1 Year)||0||0|

 |Certificate (1-2 years)||3||0|

 Is a Degree in Occupational Therapist Assistant Worth It?